1 member

 Many referral resources explain the reward.
 Many beginner resources explain the start.
 Fewer resources explain the code layer itself with enough clarity.

 Referral Codes for New Players was built to remove that ambiguity.
-It exists to turn broad code-search behavior into a clear answer: for eligible new accounts, the meaningful code in this context is the referral code, and the referral code matters most when it is used at the correct signup stage.
+It exists to turn broad code-search behavior into a clear answer: for eligible new accounts, the meaningful code in this context is the referral code, and the referral code only matters when it is used at the correct signup stage.

 Code confusion is one of the quietest ways new players lose a cleaner start before the game even begins.